burneverything1/react-portfolio/README.md

 This is the code for my portfolio site.
 Built using this guide https://www.youtube.com/watch?v=41-jn5tdg50, shoutout to Coding with Glove.
 Updated to include some more modern React syntax.
+Built with ReactJS and Bootstrap.